Turquoise in “Burnt City”

 Gold smithing is the making and preparation of an object with one of the metals mentioned above.
 This is done by goldsmiths or metalworkers by hand, press, or both.

-After making the general form of the object, whether it is a container or ornament, determine the part that should be turquoise and put a thin metal string (of the metal type of the object) called “digging” around it and solder it to the part that Around the desired form, a so-called wall with a height of two to three millimeters from the surface of the container.
+After making the general form of the object, whether it is a container or ornament, determine the part that should be turquoise and put a thin metal string (of the metal type of the object) called “digging” around it and solder it to the part that Around the desired form, a so-called wall with a height of two to three millimetres from the surface of the container.

 If the part prepared for turquoise takes up a lot of space and its background looks empty, they will solder it again with strings of the same metal with smaller details in a decorative form (flowers, plants, etc….